Liamballin/ObsidianBookmark/readme.md

 - Notes use a Zettelkasten identifier prefix, and the title of the webpage.
 - Downloads highlighted images to a custom attatchement folder, and updates links in the note.

+## Roadmap

+- Allow adding tags in browser to recently saved note
+- Download and link images asynchronously
+- Intergrate server into Obsidian plugin (?)

 ## Installation:
 ---